jgiuffrida/dnd/stranger.md

 - I get to use my mage hand a bunch, finally something i'm good at
 - what was that human bug?
 - None of these switches are working and I can't get my magehand to go that far
-- Maybe toilyn's unseen servant will work
+- Maybe Toilynn's unseen servant will work
 - Oh these doors suck, none of the levers make sense, whoever built this should have labeled things

 # Session 6?
 7?